Getting Around Chiang Rai - Local Transport Guide

 Is it safe to use public transport in Chiang Rai?

-Can I use Grab in Chiang Rai?
+Can I use ride-hailing apps in Chiang Rai?

 Is Chiang Rai walkable?

-How do I get from Chiang Rai Airport to the city center?
+How do I get from Chiang Rai airport to the city center?